-This course focuses on nursing care of the childbearing family, children and women throughout the lifespan.
-Biological, genetic, developmental, spiritual, cultural and social frameworks of the individual within the family system will be discussed.
-It includes clinical experiences, simulation and the application of technology and information management tools to support safe processes of care.
-Prerequisites: NUR 232, 242, 250, 301 and 320.
+This course is designed to help students understand and apply nursing care to childbearing families, children and women throughout the lifespan using biological, genetic, developmental, spiritual, cultural and social frameworks within the family system.
+Includes clinical and simulation.
+Prerequisites: NUR 221, 232, 242, 250 and 320.
 Enrollment in NUR 390 requires simultaneous enrollment in NUR 390C (clinical).